 The Harvard Graduate School of Education, like all of Harvard University, participates in the Federal Direct Loan Program offered through the U.S. Department of Education.
 The only lender we list is Direct Lending, however you are free to research and borrow from any lender.

 When considering a supplemental loan, we remind students there are many options in addition to those listed in these materials.
 We encourage students to consider all of their borrowing options to ensure the best possible choice for their individual needs.
 Remember, only Federal Direct Unsubsidized and Graduate PLUS Loans are administered by the HGSE Financial Aid Office; supplemental loans are available from numerous lenders and you are welcome to explore those that interest you.
+Both Federal and supplemental loans are split and disbursed evenly across semesters for full-year students.
 Harvard University and the Harvard Graduate School of Education have no financial interest in which supplemental loan you choose to borrow.

 Loan Entrance Counseling & Promissory Notes